cbmi-group/DeepETPicker/README.md

 - *Position Slider*

 	You can scan through the volume in x, y and z directions by changing their values.
 For z-axis scanning, shortcut keys of Up/Down arrow can be used.

+# Troubleshooting

+If you encounter any problems during installation or use of DeepETPicker, please contact us by email [liuguole@ucas.ac.cn](liuguole@ucas.ac.cn).
+We will help you as soon as possible.

 # Citation

 If you use this code for your research, please cite our paper [DeepETPicker: Fast and accurate 3D particle picking for cryo-electron tomography using weakly supervised deep learning](https://github.com/cbmi-group/DeepETPicker).